bsolomon1124/misc/githelp.md

 $ gitk
 ```

-Note that you must be in a repo directory to use.
+Note that you must be in a git repo directory to use.

-Tower is an alternate GUI: https://www.git-tower.com/mac/.
+[Tower](https://www.git-tower.com/mac/) and [GitX](http://gitx.frim.nl/) are two alternate GUIs.

 GitHub for desktop: https://desktop.github.com/.